lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 The Bootloader Assets area doesn't use any Flash File System (like littlefs).
 We'll learn why in a while.

+_Why is Bootloader Assets commented out in the Flash Memory Map [`hw/bsp/nrf52/bsp.yml`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/hw/bsp/nrf52/bsp.yml)?_

+The Mynewt build fails when it encounters a custom flash area (like Bootloader Assets) in the Flash Memory Map.
+So it has been commented out.

+But the SPI Flash space has been budgeted correctly, so that none of the other flash areas will overlap with Bootloader Assets.

 Let's discover how PineTime's ST7789 Display Controller renders graphics...

 # Blasting Graphics to ST7789 Display Controller on PineTime